Emily Buddle

 Date Role Research Topic Program Degree Type Student Load Student Name

-2024 Co-Supervisor Genetically Modified Food for Thought: Towards a Social and Open Approach to Genetically Modified Crops Governance in Australia Doctor of Philosophy Doctorate Full Time Mr Michail Sergeev Ivanov
+2024 Co-Supervisor The Island Mentality of a Tall Poppy: Toward Coexistence, Confidence and Cooperation in the Regulation of Australia's Genetically Modified Crops Doctor of Philosophy Doctorate Full Time Mr Michail Sergeev Ivanov

 2023 Co-Supervisor An integrated Indigenous knowledges and multispecies justice approach to Responsible Innovation outcomes in crop science research practice Doctor of Philosophy Doctorate Full Time Ms Audrey Henry